Sillybutts/Sillybutts/README.md

 Here's some other links to my crap:
 - If you want to support what I do, go buy stuff at my RedBubble! https://www.redbubble.com/people/Sillybutts/shop

-- I put my printables on Thingiverse (https://www.thingiverse.com/sillybutts/designs), but that site sucks.
-So my stuff is also here on GitHub.
+- I put my printables on Thingiverse (https://www.thingiverse.com/sillybutts/designs), but that site sucks, so my Thingi stuff is also here on GitHub.

 - This is my YouTube channel, I put a bunch of stuff on it.
 Gaming videos, 3d modeling, test prints, etc. https://www.youtube.com/c/Sillybutts/videos